 - Even so, there is still no evidence to suggest that the ozone trapped within the oils actually reaches the bloodstream, or beyond the skin/lymphatic system.
 More likely, the ozone instantly reacts as it is freed from the oils, creating more organic peroxides and potentially releasing a single negatively charged atom of oxygen.
 It is these forms of oxygen doing all of the work inside the body.

 - Evidence suggests that the body is very capable of utilizing these organic peroxides, as researchers have demonstrated that a byproduct of ozone sauna therapy is increased “fixed” free oxygen in the blood stream.
-The benefits of a single ozone sauna session have been documented to last as long as three weeks.
+The benefits of a single ozone steam sauna session have been documented to last as long as three weeks.
 Therefore, the highly reactive O3 molecule is eventually formed into stabilized oxygen molecules by the natural processes of the body.

 - The entire lymphatic system is stimulated during therapy